apache/spark/docs/programming-guide.md

     Compared to MEMORY_ONLY_SER, OFF_HEAP reduces garbage collection overhead and allows executors to be smaller and to share a pool of memory, making it attractive in environments with large heaps or multiple concurrent applications.
 Furthermore, as the RDDs reside in Tachyon, the crash of an executor does not lead to losing the in-memory cache.
 In this mode, the memory in Tachyon is discardable.
 Thus, Tachyon does not attempt to reconstruct a block that it evicts from memory.
+If you plan to use Tachyon as the off heap store, Spark is compatible with Tachyon out-of-the-box.
+Please refer to this <a href="http://tachyon-project.org/master/Running-Spark-on-Tachyon.html">page</a>
+    for the suggested version pairings.
   </td>
 </tr>
 </table>